-Summarize the events and why you believe you experienced housing discrimination because of race, color, national origin, religion, sex, disability, or familial status and/or a violation of your VAWA rights.
+Summarize the events and why you believe you experienced housing discrimination because of race, color, national origin, religion, sex, disability, or familial status.
 For example: Were you refused an opportunity to rent or buy housing?
 Denied a loan?
 Told that housing was not available when in fact it was?
 Treated differently because of the presence of minor children?
-Denied a disability related reasonable accommodation?
-Evicted because of your sexual orientation?
+Denied a disabilityrelated reasonable accommodation?
 Terminated from participating in a housing-assistance program?
-Denied a right because of or on the basis of being a survivor of domestic violence or sexual assault?
-Penalized for calling 9-1-1?
 Treated differently or denied services by a state, local government, public housing agency, or other organization that may receive money from HUD?
 Describe the reasons you believe discrimination occurred, any evidence you might have and provide the names of witnesses (if any).

-Vhat happened?:
+What happened?: